a16z/helios/README.md

 ## Contributing

 All contributions to Helios are welcome.
 Before opening a PR, please submit an issue detailing the bug or feature.
-When opening a PR, please ensure that your contribution builds on the nightly rust toolchain, has been linted with `cargo fmt`, and contains tests when applicable.
+When opening a PR, please ensure that your contribution builds, has been linted with `cargo fmt`, and contains tests when applicable.

 ## Telegram